KilimoGuard/kilimoGuard_Backend/CONTRIBUTING.md

 ## Collaboration Tools

-- **GitHub Projects:** We will use GitHub Projects to track progress with a Kanban board.
+- **GitHub Projects:** We use GitHub Projects to track progress with a Kanban board.
-- **Continuous Integration (CI):** We will have a CI pipeline set up with GitHub Actions to automatically run tests and checks on each PR.
+- **Continuous Integration (CI):** We have a CI pipeline set up with GitHub Actions to automatically run tests and checks on each PR.

 By following this workflow, we can ensure a smooth and efficient development process.
 If you have any questions or suggestions, feel free to open an issue or contact a team member.